Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Co-Creator Handbook/Lionsberg Co-Creator Handbook (v.0.1).md

 Life, Community, and Collaboration [[Beyond The Boundary]] revolve around voluntary [[Agreements]] and [[Commitments]].

-There are Three Supreme Agreements that ensure that the Great Game of Lionsberg can be played indefinitely into the future, across all conceivable domains, in a [[Way]] that continuously improves, enhances, and enriches life for [[All]].
+There are Three Supreme Agreements that ensure that The Game can be played indefinitely into the future, across all conceivable domains, in a [[Way]] that continuously improves, enhances, and enriches life for [[All]].

 1. [[Love One]]
 2. [[Love One Another]]
 3. [[Love All]]

-The Three Supreme Agreements establish the [[Love]] of [[One]] and [[All]] as the foundational principle and defining essence of all interaction in the Domain of Lionsberg.
+The Three Supreme Agreements establish the [[Love]] of [[One]], [[One Another]], and [[All]] as the foundational principle and defining essence of all interaction in the Domain of Lionsberg.

 From these, the entire [[The Lionsberg System of Values|Lionsberg System of Values]] is derived.